Modelica Library for Building Energy and Control Systems

 - heat transfer among rooms and the outside,

-- multizone airflow, including natural ventilation and contaminant transport, and,
+- multizone airflow, including natural ventilation and contaminant transport,

 - single-zone computational fluid dynamics coupled to heat transfer and HVAC systems,